vamping111/terraform-provider-testmark/website/docs/d/autoscaling_group.html.markdown

 * `vpc_zone_identifier` - The IDs of the subnets in which instances are created.

 ->  **Unsupported attributes**
-These attributes are currently unsupported by CROC Cloud:
+These attributes are currently unsupported:

 * `enabled_metrics` - The list of metrics enabled for collection.
 Always empty.
 * `health_check_type` - The service to use for the health checks.
 Always `""`.